ErichDylus/Smart-Contract-Resources/Legal.md

 - Growth Prospectus:  starting July 21, 2019, SMEs (companies with a market cap of up to €43 million, turnover of up to €5 million or fewer than 250 employees) and mid-sized companies admitted to an SME Growth Market may use a simplified document when offering securities to the public, provided that their securities are not traded on a regulated market.

 When an EU Prospectus is submitted, the PR requires that summaries set out the 15 most material risk factors specific to the issuer, and the guarantor (if applicable).
-Possible risk factors for STOs and smart contract-related entities may include errors in code, protocol forks, crypto market volatility, technological obsolescence, and security.
+Possible risk factors for token issuers and smart contract-related entities may include errors in code, protocol forks, crypto market volatility, technological obsolescence, and security.
 It is important to note that civil liability could arise in respect of a summary that is misleading, inaccurate or missing material information when read along with the rest of the prospectus.

-The Monetary Authority of Singapore issues a Guide to Digital Token Offerings that requires a submitted prospectus, absent one of the outlined exemptions, including a private placement up to a certain threshold number of individuals within a one year period.

 Morrison Cohen's [Cryptocurrency Litigation Tracker](https://www.morrisoncohen.com/news-page?itemid=471) tracks SEC, CFTC, and criminal litigation; other public regulatory proceedings and summary orders; class action and private litigation; and major pronouncements by U.S. regulators about cryptocurrency.